 Then add in the 3/4 cup diced yellow onion and 1/2 cup of both diced celery and carrot and a pinch of kosher salt.

-Stir the vegetables, coating them in the bacon fat and add in a small pinch of kosher salt.
+Stir the vegetables, coating them in the bacon fat.
 Cover and cook over medium-low for 8 minutes or until softened.
 Next, add in the garlic and cook for 1 minute.

-Next add in the soaked (drained) beans, 6 cups of chicken broth, 1 cup tomato sauce and pinch of sugar.
+Add in the soaked (drained) beans, 6 cups of low-sodium chicken broth, 1 cup tomato sauce with pinch of sugar.

-**Now, I soaked my navy beans in cold water overnight but I have included instructions using canned beans in the recipe printable. 😉
+I have also included instructions using canned beans in the recipe printable. 😉

 Then give it all a stir, cover and bring to a boil.
-Reduce heat to medium-low and crack the lid askew, only a sliver.
-Simmer the soup, stirring only occasionally for 1 hour and 30 minutes or until the beans are tender.
+Reduce heat to medium-low, leave the the lid askew, only a sliver and simmer the soup, stirring only occasionally for 1 hour and 30 minutes or until the beans are tender.

 You’ll know the soup is done when the liquids have reduced and beans are tender and soft.

-…and ladle the hot soup into bowls.
-Topping with as much of the remaining bacon as your heart desires.
+Lastly, ladle the hot soup into bowls, topping with as much of the remaining bacon as your heart desires.